coveo/ui-kit/packages/quantic/README.md

 **Note** Before attempting to run Cypress tests, make sure the `Quantic Examples` community is deployed as described in the previous section.

+Looking to add new tests?
+See [adding tests](./docs/adding-tests.md)

 Ref: [https://docs.cypress.io/](https://docs.cypress.io/)

 - All the tests will need to be under folder `cypress/integration`.